 Less than six weeks later Van Persie was unveiled at Old Trafford, gleaming as he presented his number 20 shirt to the Red Devils faithful.
 Despite the fact he claimed the move was not financially motivated, it seemed too much of a coincidence that Manchester United paid the attacker $325,000 per week.

-So, for selling out to a club rival, Robin Van Persie comes in at number three.
+So, for selling out to a club rival, Robin Van Persie is a true Arsenal traitor.

 2. Emmanuel Adebayor

 This man may be the fan’s choice for worst Arsenal traitor.

 Another temperamental striker makes an appearance on the list, this time in the form of the Togolese attacker Emmanuel Adebayor.
 After impressing at Arsene Wenger’s former club, Monaco, ‘Ade’ moved to North London in 2006.